EpicEric/sandhole/book/src/cli.md

           [default: 5s]

       <b>--http-request-timeout</b> &lt;DURATION&gt;
-          Time until an outgoing HTTP request is automatically canceled
+          Time until an outgoing HTTP request is automatically canceled.

+          By default, outgoing requests are not terminated by Sandhole.

           [default: 30s]